 KREBS: A Comprehensive Guide - By Rachel - "So.
 You have discovered a KREB.
 KREBS are a natural part of life and should not be feared.
 Do not shout at KREB.
 Do not be loud.
 If KREB is there he has come for a reason."

 Land Meets Sea - By Lee Sherman - "One summer I fell in love with the sea.
 It didn't end well."

 The Land of Doors - By James B. Davis - "He awoke on the white carpet floor in a pool of blood.
 Whether it was his blood, or the blood of the Mask Man, he was unsure. "

-The Last Leviathan - By John Vallone - " A mountainous shape slogs upward and forward, like a giant striding up the continental shelf.
+The Last Leviathan - By Irene Vallone - " A mountainous shape slogs upward and forward, like a giant striding up the continental shelf.
 The oil washes off its pallid-grey pockmarked surface, streaming through the holes in the flesh and the gaps between the bones, cascading down in black waterfalls as the thing rises into the air."

 Letters Outside the City - By Brendan Cleary - "I found out.
 I know what I am, what TOP GADGET is and yet I am left with even more questions.
 I now understand why you did not tell; yet, I now hate you even more."

 Lick Granuloma - By J. Towne - "I came to dread the licking.
 I could never predict when it would start"

 Life Cycle: Juvenile Stage - By Prophet Storm - "The driver was tired.
 So tired.
 But he couldn't get back in the car and rest his feet.
 His feet were stuck to the ground."

 Life Cycle: Adult Stage - By Prophet Storm - "I noticed that her hand had a veritable death grip on the pump--but it didn't seem to be pumping gas."